bmazzarol/Eon/Eon.Docs/index.md

 }
 ```

-There are many combinators which allow @Eon.Schedule to be composed out of
+There are many combinators which allow <xref:Eon.Schedule> to be composed out of
-simple building blocks reducing the need to extend @Eon.Schedule directly.
-Eon
+simple building blocks reducing the need to extend <xref:Eon.Schedule>
-exposes many of these combinators, which are documented here.
+directly.
+Eon exposes many of these combinators, which are documented here.

 However if its required it is as simple as writing a custom
-@System.Collections.Generic.IEnumerable`1 of @Eon.Duration.
+<xref:System.Collections.Generic.IEnumerable`1> of <xref:Eon.Duration>.

 For more details/information keep reading the docs or have a look at the test
 projects or create an issue.